sendgrid/docs/content/docs/for-developers/tracking-events/analytics-with-keen-io.md

 - `email_spamreport`
 - `email_unsubscribe`

-As email event data streams to Keen, the default data is enhanced via their [Data Enrichment](https://keen.io/docs/streams/data-enrichment-overview/) capabilities.
-Data models for these email events are enriched with IP to Geo information, DateTime parser, URL parser, and User Agent enrichment.
+As SendGrid email data streams to Keen, it will be enhanced using Keen's [Data Enrichment](https://keen.io/docs/streams/data-enrichment-overview/) capabilities.
+Keen’s data enrichments turn IP addresses into geographic locations and break out timestamps, URLs, and user agent strings into more easy-to-use data such as `device type`, `day_of_the_week`, and URL `path`.

 _To explore each data model:_
 1. Log into your Keen account.